rtgabi/quantitative-sports-betting-model/README.md

 First the function creates an empty dictionary "kelly_fractions".
 For every pair of (odds, probability) fractional kelly will be calculated, if the value is positive, it will be added into the dictionary with "Decision": "Bet", else it will be "No bet".
 Then the sum of those fractions will be calculated, if "Decision" is "Bet", and each one will be normalized.
 Finally, the function will return a list of money to put on every event given.

-## 4. Experimental
-The experimental module has comments that can provide enough informations about what it does.
-The main modules were build in a way so the experimental functions works with them as well.